 SMS content

 SMS content is delivered by text message to customers and potential customers.
-Like email content, SMS delivery is a direct marketing form.
+It’s a direct marketing form (like email content).
 Most often, SMS content includes news, promotions, and other updates.

 Why should your organization invest in SMS content?

-The effort needed to develop SMS content is minimal — but it can yield big results.
-Between 2020 and 2021, promotional SMS content increased by 75 percent.
-In the same period, SMS marketing facilitated 106 percent more orders.
+SMS content is “low-risk, high-reward.”
+The effort needed to develop it is minimal, but it can yield big results.
 Although brands often don’t consider SMS content development a high priority, data suggests they should.

 Quick facts about SMS content to help make your business case:

-- A full 90 percent of SMS messages are read within the first three minutes of delivery — making text messages one of the most-effective media for real-time updates.
-(MobileSquared)
+- 90 percent of SMS are read within the first three minutes of delivery.
+(SMS Country)

 YouTube content